Author: James Ward and Anne K. Brown

 On the plus side, there are a handful of supporting characters like the gruff city guardsmen and the people of New Phlan who provide the peasant’s-eye view of what our heroes are up to.
 None of them get much in the way of development or time, but moments like that are good for giving context to the story, even if it still feels like the heroes are the centre of the universe here.
 And at least most of the minor characters get names now — Pool of Radiance wasn’t great about that.

 Characters are inordinately fond of talking to themselves to explain their motivations to the reader or to reveal details that the authors couldn’t work into the story in any more natural way.
 All these monologues, most of which are front-loaded at the beginning of the book, are blatantly clunky violations of “show, don’t tell.”
 Most of that narration-by-character is just recapping things that happened in the previous book, a good three-quarters of which aren’t relevant to this book’s story in the first place.
 If you cut out all the “talking to himself” or “talking to an animal/inanimate object” bits, the reader would barely notice they were missing.

 Ren’s plot thread was marred by a couple of scenes where he and his companions would debate what to do next in a way that added nothing to the story.
 Watching characters argue about “Should we do X or Y?” is a waste of time if you don’t give the reader any information about either X or Y that would give them context about the problem or make them care.
-Otherwise, it has all the dramatic tension of watching someone decide “Should I have bacon or sausage with my eggs this morning?”
+Otherwise, it has all the drama of watching someone decide “Should I have bacon or sausage with my eggs this morning?”